mmu-webdesign/Level4-web-term-1/CSS/css02/10-box-model.md

 <figure>
 <img src="media/standard-box-model.png" alt="The standard box model illustrated ">
 <figcaption>
 This diagram shows our box with a defined width of 350px.
-When we add the left and right padding and borders, the actual box width in much larger (410px).
+When we add the left and right padding and borders, the actual box width is much larger (410px).
 Same happens with the height. <em>The developer is often left wondering why the box is bigger than expected</em>.
 </figcaption>
 </figure>